 They are thread-like structures in which DNA is tightly packed within the nucleus.

-DNA wraps around proteins called histones , which provide structural support.
-Chromosomes help ensure that DNA is replicated and distributed properly during cell division.
+DNA wraps around proteins called histones, which provide structural support.
+Chromosomes help ensure that DNA is replicated and distributed correctly during cell division.

 In addition to the 22 numbered autosomes, humans also have a pair of sex chromosomes called an allosome.
 Instead of labeling these chromosome pairs with numbers, allosomes are labeled with letters like XX and XY (which would be chromosome 23, sex chromosomes ).